New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 1. Click Product Catalog > Charges > + Create Charge.

-2. In the Create a New Charge page, click the Product Family drop-down and select the Product family to associate this charge to a product family.
+2. On the Create a New Charge page, click the Product Family drop-down and select the Product Family to associate this charge with a product family.

 3. Enter an Internal Name for the charge that helps you identify the charge internally on your Chargebee site.